-Both of our sea lions are blinded from injury and disease in the wild and no longer able to survive on their own.
-They were rescued by The Marine Mammal Center and found a second chance at life here at the San Francisco Zoo.
+In 2020, we sadly lost both of our rescued sea lions, Silent Knight and Henry.
+Both were blinded from injury and disease in the wild and could not survive on their own.
+They were rescued by The Marine Mammal Center and found a second chance at life here at the San Francisco Zoo & Gardens since 2011.

 The easiest way to tell seals and sea lions apart are by their ears and their flippers.
 Sea lions have an external ear flap and seals do not.
 Sea lions also have large front flippers and rotating rear flippers, allowing them to walk on land.

 California sea lions have a great degree of sexual dimorphism.
 Males have dark brown fur and can weigh up to 850 pounds while females are slightly lighter in color and only grow to reach about 220 pounds.
 Mature males also develop a large bony bump on the top of their head called a sagittal crest.
 Sea lions have a long, dog-like snout covered in sensitive whiskers that help them find prey in murky water.

 Lifespan in the wild is 15-24 years, and longer under human care.

 The California sea lion are found in coastal waters from Baja California to British Colombia including bays, harbors, and river mouths as well as several islands far offshore in deeper waters.